tinsaye-simeneh/widget/README.md

+# Widget Viewer App

 A Next.js application for displaying a list of widgets and their details, built as part of a UI/UX challenge.
-The app features a `Widget List Page` (homepage) and a `Single Widget Page` (dynamic route `/widgets/[id]`), with navigation, state management, and responsive design.
-This project leverages the Next.js App Router (`src/app`) for modern routing and React Server Components.
+The app features a `Widget List Page` (homepage) and a `Single Widget Page` (`/widgets/[id]`), complete with interactive comments, data fetching from a mock API, pagination, and responsive design.
+Built using the Next.js App Router (`src/app`) and React Server Components.

+---

 ## Table of Contents